Mohamed-Eid-Appy/ERPNext-Docker-Installtion-Guide/README.md

 Proven Step by Step Guide for ERPNext Installation on Docker

 ## Prequsites:
+- wsl (windows subsystem for linux)
 - docker
 - vscode
-- Install Dev Containers for VSCode
+- Install Dev Containers extension in VSCode
-- wsl (windows subsystem for linux)
+-
 - docker-compose (for Linux/mac)
 - user added to docker group (for Linux/mac)

 ## Steps:

 ### Step 1: Clone and change directory to frappe_docker directory
-Use commands:
+open the directory you want to download files into and Use commands:
 ```shell
 git clone https://github.com/frappe/frappe_docker.git zatca-dev